phenotypic/homebridge-nodemcu-rf/README.md

 * RF Transmitter module (Like [this](https://randomnerdtutorials.com/rf-433mhz-transmitter-receiver-module-with-arduino/) one)

+* Knowledge of the RF codes and pulse lengths required to activate your RF outlets.

 * [Pin Header Cables](https://learn.sparkfun.com/tutorials/connector-basics/pin-header-connectors) (To connect the NodeMCU to the relay module)

 * Micro-USB cable (for flashing and power)